 In honor of these rock giants that made life more beautiful and bearable, we’ve put together a small list of places you can still visit to pay your respects.

-A husky-voiced banshee who’s Southern Comfort-drenched voice could peel the paint off walls but also make your heart stutter, Joplin worked hard and played hard.
+A husky-voiced banshee who’s Southern Comfort-drenched voice could peel the paint off walls but also make your heart sputter, Joplin worked hard and played hard.
 After breaking on to the scene at the Monterey Pop Festival in 1967 with the Big Brother and the Holding Company, she went on to have a successful solo stint with various backing bands, as well as headlining at 1969’s Woodstock Festival.
 Her life was however plagued with addictions, notably to heroin, which eventually would prove fatal.

 Watch her soulful performance of “Ball and Chain” …